CutCode-org/CutCode/README.md

 Connect with me on [GitHub](https://github.com/Abdesol) and [Twitter](https://twitter.com/AbdellaSolomon).
 <br>
-Star and share the project with your programmer friends.
+Star and share this project with your programmer friends.
 <br>
 And make sure to follow me on GitHub to get updated quick :)